bochocki/slackrsheets/README.md

 # Help and reminders
 You can get help anytime by typing `/mini help`

-If you're getting a weird error message from a slackbot that says something like the following:
+If you're getting either of these error messages from slackbot:

 >Darn – that slash command didn't work (error message: `502_service_error`).
 Manage the command at Daily Mini Bot.
 >Darn – that slash command didn't work (error message: `Timeout was reached`).
 Manage the command at Daily Mini Bot.